 Can you draw on strengths and coping skills that you relied on earlier in life?
 Do you still have some of those goals and relationships?

 –Do they help you out now?

 –What does it take to adapt to the inevitable changes that aging requires of us?

-–Would you be able to make trade-offs to meet future goals (exam: adapting to health restrictions)?
+–Would you be able to make trade-offs to meet future goals? (exam.
+Dietary precautions, planning social activities, adapting to health restrictions, making some money?